Creating an account & setting goals

 Tell us how much you’d like to save and how often.

-We’ll transfer the designated amount into your Goalsetter
+We’ll transfer the designated amount into your kid’s Goalsetter

 account every week or every month from the account that you

-Whenever you’ve reached your goal and are ready to use your Goalsetter savings, just hit
+Whenever your kid has reached their goal and is ready to use

-money from your Goalsetter account back to your linked
+money from your kid’s Goalsetter account back to your linked

 How do I pause Auto-Save?

+Auto-Save” page.
 Pause and unpause Auto-Save whenever you’d like.